Thunderbirds visit Travis ahead of Air Show

-A U.S. Air Force F-16 Fighting Falcon assigned to the Thunderbirds taxis on the flight line at Travis Air Force Base, California, Jan.
-27, 2026.
-The Thunderbird pilot, Maj.
-Samuel “RaZZ” Larson, visited to conduct a site survey for the upcoming Wings Over Solano Air Show.
-The Wings Over Solano Air Show and open house provides an opportunity for the local community to directly interact with Travis AFB and Airmen.
-(U.S. Air Force photo by Senior Airman Robert Nichols)
+U.S. Air Force Maj.
+Samuel “Razz” Larson, Thunderbirds advance pilot and narrator, visits Travis Air Force Base, California, Jan.
+27, 2026, to conduct a site survey for the upcoming Wings Over Solano Air Show.
+The Thunderbirds perform precision aerial maneuvers, showcasing the capabilities of the U.S. Air Force and high performance aircraft to people throughout the world.
+(U.S. Air Force video by Senior Airman Robert Nichols)

 |Date Taken: